 And I have a faster and easier way for that, too, but that will have to wait until another post.

-My curtains and I are having sweet tea to celebrate spring and the easiest way to line curtains.
+My curtains and I are having sweet tea to celebrate the day and the easiest way to line curtains.

 Stop by and say hello. 🙂

-PS Have you ever used sheets to line curtains before?
+PS Have you ever used sheets when lining curtains before?
 If you have any other curtain tips, I’d love to hear.